 The defining political issues for the United States in the period from 1820 to 1860 were slavery and expansion to the West, and both were deeply intertwined.
 Western expansion meant deciding whether or not new states, carved out of various territories, would be legally slaveholding or not.
-A complicating factor was the existence of the "three-fifths clause" in the Constitution, whereby each of the enslaved African-Americans in the South was counted as three-fifths of a person for the purpose of determining any state's total population, and thus its entitlement to a certain number of members in the national government's House of Representatives.
+A complicating factor was the existence of the "three-fifths clause" in the Constitution, whereby each of the enslaved African-Americans in the South was counted as three-fifths of a person for the purpose of determining any state's total population, and thus its entitlement to a certain number of members in the national government's House of Representatives: The particular ugliness of the "three-fifths clause"

+- under which white slaveowners benefited in political terms from the numbers of their tormented and oppressed blacks - cannot be overemphasized.
 And since each state was entitled to two senators, maintaining a balance of states as between free and slaveholding was a priority.

-An informal border between the two types of states had been established by the Mason-Dixon Line, a line originally surveyed to fix the borders of Pennsylvania, Maryland, and Delaware.
-But a more formal political agreement was needed as new states kept being formed, resulting in the Missouri Compromise of 1820.
+An informal border between the two types of states had been established by the Mason-Dixon Line, a line originally surveyed to fix the borders of Pennsylvania, Maryland, Delaware, and Virginia, resulting in the Missouri Compromise of 1820.
 When Alabama was admitted to the Union in late 1819, the number of slave and "free" states became equal; soon, however, pressure began building to add Missouri, also as a slave state.
 A compromise was reached when Maine was admitted as a free state and, at the same time, the parallel 36°30' north (at the southern boundary of Missouri) was recognized as the new line between free and slave domains by making Missouri the only exception which was permitted.
 But the pressures of Western expansion would prove to be relentless.

-The trigger for further political conflict was the seizure of Mexican territory and creation of the independent Republic of Texas in 1836, followed by the admission of Texas as a slave state in 1845 and the territorial gains achieved by the United States following the ending of the Mexican - American War in 1848 (the "Mexican Cession").
+The trigger for further political conflict was the seizure of Mexican territory and creation of the independent Republic of Texas in 1836, followed by the admission of Texas as a slave state in 1845 and the territorial gains achieved by the United States following the ending of the Mexican-American War in 1848 (the "Mexican Cession").
 Continuing territorial claims made by Texans, to enlarge the northern and western borders of their state, and other issues, led to the Compromise of 1850, largely the work of Kentucky's Senator Henry Clay, a package of seven bills designed to be voted on as a totality.
 An important part of the deal was the admission of California as a free state, which among other things ended the hopes of slave states to extent their peculiar institution to the west coast and the Pacific Ocean.
 But perhaps its most fateful component was the Fugitive Slave Act of 1850, which compelled all the citizens of free states, on pain of jail and huge fines for disobedience, to take part in the recapture of escaped slaves anywhere on the territory of the United States.
 Since by 1850 both the abolitionist movement and the Underground Railroad were gaining strength day by day in the North, this Act enraged many of the citizens there and among other things led to the huge popularity of Harriet Beecher Stowe's novel, Uncle Tom's Cabin; or, Life Among the Lowly (1852).